PART 14: DOUBLETAKES, PART II

 Frank cleared his throat uncertainly.
 “Er, I think that’s her now,” he indicated.

 “This is pointless,” snapped Ms. Peabody.
-“It’s obviously a ruse set up by the thief so she has a chance to escape.
-If you’ll excuse me, I have other affairs that need tending to…”
+“It’s obviously a ruse set up by the blonde thief so that she has a chance to escape.
+If you’ll excuse me, I have other affairs that need tending to.”

-The blonde at the door blinked uncertainly.
+The strangely clothed blonde at the door bit her lip.
 “What?”
 Beth inquired softly.
 She turned.
-“Ms. Peabody, what is going on here?
-I took that long walk as you suggested and am afraid that I got lost.
+“Ms. Peabody, what’s going on?
+I took that long walk as you suggested, and am afraid that I got lost.
 Is it too late to discuss our Lyon Estates company?”

-“I’m not sure I understand you,” Beth said, biting her lip.
+“I’m not sure I understand you,” Beth said.
 “After everything we went through last year, are you really going to let me get arrested?
 Is this really how you’re going to conclude our association?”